Repeal Association

-The Repeal Association was an Irish mass membership political movement set up by Daniel O'Connell in 1830 to campaign for a repeal of the Acts of Union of 1800 between Great Britain and Ireland.
+The Loyal National Repeal Association (commonly referred to as the Repeal Association) was an Irish political party formed by Daniel O'Connell in 1840 to campaign for the repeal of the Acts of Union of 1800 between Great Britain and Ireland.

-The Association's aim was to revert Ireland to the constitutional position briefly achieved by Henry Grattan and his patriots in the 1780s—that is, legislative independence under the British Crown—but this time with a full Catholic involvement that was now possible following the Act of Emancipation in 1829, supported by the electorate approved under the Reform Act of 1832.
-On its failure by the late 1840s the Young Ireland movement developed.
+The Association sought to restore the Irish Parliament and achieve the level of legislative independence briefly attained in the 1780s under Henry Grattan and his patriots, with the addition of Catholic emancipation, made possible by the Act of Emancipation in 1829, and the expanded francise of the Irish Reform Act 1832, in addition to responsible government, making Ireland a separate kingdom in a personal union with Great Britain on equal footing.
+It advocated a peaceful and constitutional path to repeal while maintaining loyalty to the British Crown.

-Repealer candidates contested the 1832 United Kingdom general election in Ireland.
-Between 1835 and 1841, they formed a pact with the Whigs.
-Repealer candidates, unaffiliated with the Whig Party, contested the 1841 and 1847 general elections.
+Although O’Connell began calling for repeal in the early 1830s, the formal Association was only established in 1840.
+Prior to this, candidates supporting repeal contested the 1832 United Kingdom general election and between 1835 and 1841, formed an electoral pact with the Whigs.
+Repealer candidates, unaffiliated with the Whigs also contested the 1841 and 1847 general elections.

+Following the movement's decline in the late 1840s, nationalists, including members of the Young Ireland movement, emerged from its ranks.

 Electoral statistics

 The seats figure in brackets is the position after election petitions and by-elections consequent upon election petitions, had been decided.
 There were 105 Irish MPs in the period.

 Votes in 1835 and 1837 are included in the Liberal totals in Rallings and Thrasher's tables.